vazaha-nl/mastodon-api-client/README.md

 ## Coding style

 Coding style is enforced using `php-cs-fixer`.

 ```
+# check only, no modifications will be made
 composer check-style

+# fix all files if possible
 composer fix-style
 ```